 J. Adelaide Bot.
 Gard.
 19: 9 (2000) APNI

 Spreading to decumbent shrubs, 30–80 cm high; branches tomentose.
 Vestiture of scattered deciduous silky simple hairs (rarely absent) over dense, usually more than 4-branched, stellate hairs.
 Leaves subsessile, linear to linear-lanceolate or elliptic, 4.3–13.6 mm long, 0.8–3.3 mm wide; tomentose on both surfaces, with long silky hairs along margins; acute to obtuse with central ridge continued into apex; margins revolute, ± level with and often remote from central ridge below.
-Flowers sessile, in terminal clusters of 1–7 on long shoots or rarely singly on short shoots, surrounded by and usually hidden within 3–7 broadened bract-like leaves, the uppermost 6–9 mm long; sepals 6.8–9.8 mm long, subequal, tomentose to villous; petals obovate, 7.1–13.5 mm long, yellow; stamens 14–24; filaments almost free to half-connate; carpels 2, velvety.
+Flowers sessile, in terminal clusters of 1–7 on long shoots or rarely singly on short shoots, surrounded by 3–7 broadened bract-like leaves, the uppermost 6–9 mm long; sepals 6.8–9.8 mm long, subequal, tomentose to villous; petals obovate, 7.1–13.5 mm long, yellow; stamens 14–24; filaments almost free to half-connate; carpels 2, velvety.

 CVU, Glep, Gold, GGr, HNF, LoM, NIS, Wim.
 Also SA.
 Usually occurs on shallow, stony soils away from the coast, and mostly north of the Great Dividing Range (e.g. Mt Arapiles, Wedderburn, Whitfield, Warby Range) etc, but with southerly occurrences in Gippsland (e.g. Maffra area, Nowa Nowa–Buchan areas).